Hilary King, BA MSTAT Alexander Technique Teacher in North London 020 8341 3751 or 07463 724 447

 What do you notice?

 Is your back free and lengthened or did you pull yourself into an arch or twist as you moved?
-Are your knees directing out and away from your hips so that the muscles are lengthening?
-Or did you contract in towards yourself and thus make the bent-knee position uncomfortable to maintain for any length of time?
+Are your knees directing out and away from your hips with muscles lengthening over your toes?
+Or did you contract in towards yourself, making the bent-knee position uncomfortable to maintain for any length of time?

 Unless you are just recovering from an illness or injury, you would be well to note Dr Barlow’s words in his useful description of using wall work If you find this position tiring after quite a short time, then you are indeed in a mis-used state’ ~ The Alexander Principle – Wilfred Barlow – p 117.